vidinoti/cordova-plugin-vidinoti-push/README.md

 ## What does the plugin

-1. It takes the file `google-services.json` from the root folder and copy it to `platforms/android/`
+1. Add required dependencies in gradle files
-2. Add required dependencies in gradle files
+2. Copy Java classes (Android services) `VidinotiInstanceIDListenerService` and `VidinotiFcmListenerService`
-3. Copy Java classes (Android services) `VidinotiInstanceIDListenerService` and `VidinotiFcmListenerService`
+3. Add the Android services to the `AndroidManifest.xml` file
-4. Add the Android services to the `AndroidManifest.xml` file
+4. In the "after prepare" hook scripts, it takes the `google-services.json` file and copy it to `platforms/android`
 5. In the "after prepare" hook scripts, it takes the `google-services.json` file and extracts the Google app ID and key.
 It then writes them in the Android `strings.xml` file

 ## How to contribute and create a new release